 You will be asked to setup a password of the user you created.
 Enter the password.
 We will login with this username and password once the installation completes.

 In this dialog box you will be asked to time zone based on the location you selected earlier.
 Please enter a time zone of your choice and click continue.

 Step 15 – Partition Disk

 In this dialog box you are asked how you would like to partition your disk.
 Select Guided – Use entire disk and click continue.
 This is the default option.

 In this dialog box you are asked to select a disk to partition.
-Select sda, VMware Virtual disk.
+Select sda, Msft Virtual disk.
 There should be only one option.
 Click Continue.

 In this dialog box you are asked to select a scheme for disk partition.
 Select the default, All files in one partition and click Continue.

 In this dialog box you are see the summary of your disk partition.
 Select the Finish Partitioning and Write changes to disk which should be selected by default.
 All you have to do is to click continue.